openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 ## Proposal

-**Cloud Credential Operator (CCO) changes**: Adds a token-aware mode, while nominally set in "Manual" mode, CCO will look for and process CredentialRequests referenced in Operator CRs when:
+**Cloud Credential Operator (CCO) changes**: Adds a token-aware mode, while nominally set in "Manual" mode, CCO will look for CredentialRequests with ProviderSpecs containing TAT information (like ARN values for AWS, etc) when:

 ```bash
 # infrastructure platform is AWS